gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 None watched more tensely than Connant.
 A little sterile glass test-tube, half-filled with straw-colored fluid.
 One-two-three-four-five drops of the clear solution Dr. Copper had prepared from the drops of blood from Connant's arm.
 The tube was shaken carefully, then set in a beaker of clear, warm water.
 The thermometer read blood heat, a little thermostat clicked noisily, and the electric hotplate began to glow as the lights flickered slightly.

 Then — little white flecks of precipitation were forming, snowing down in the clear straw-colored fluid.
-"Lord," said Connant He dropped heavily into a bunk, crying like a baby.
+"Lord," said Connant.
+He dropped heavily into a bunk, crying like a baby.
 "Six days — " Connant sobbed, "six days in there — wondering if that damned test would lie — "

 Garry moved over silently, and slipped his arm across the physicist's back.